michael2012z/BitBible/markdown/KJV/files/Num.md

 23. And the Lord spake unto Moses and Aaron in mount Hor, by the coast of the land of Edom, saying,

-24. Aaron shall be gathered unto his people: for he shall not enter into the land which I have given unto the children of Israel, because ye rebelled against my word at the water of Meribah.word: Heb. mouth
+24. Aaron shall be gathered unto his people: for he shall not enter into the land which I have given unto the children of Israel, because ye rebelled against my word at the water of Meribah.

 25. Take Aaron and Eleazar his son, and bring them up unto mount Hor: